GodGomzi/personal-portfolio/README.md

 This project is a comprehensive single-page application designed to showcase my skills and projects.
 It serves as a practical demonstration of modern web development concepts, including component-based frontend architecture, backend server setup, containerization with Docker, and automated deployment workflows.
 The entire development and deployment process was a valuable learning experience in troubleshooting real-world issues, particularly regarding file pathing and case-sensitivity in different operating environments.

 Key Features
-Responsive Design: Mobile-first layout that adapts to all screen sizes, from mobile phones to desktops.

 Component-Based: Built with reusable React components for a modular and maintainable codebase.